hammamaburaidi/DepremBilgisi/README.md

 # SonDepremler
-iOS app shows the latest earthquakes in Turkey using API and Mapkit
+an iOS app that shows the latest earthquakes in Turkey using API and Mapkit codeded with SwiftUI.